Hidden Falls Trails will be closed to Equestrian and Cyclists on Tuesday 1/15 through Friday 1/18 due to rain.

 WEBCAM - Current view of parking lot (updated every 6 minutes from dawn to dusk)

 For other parking lot and trails status information, please visit these social media pages

 Trails are closed to cyclists and equestrians during and after rain events in order to maintain trail stability, permit drying, and minimize soil displacement.
 Reopening shall occur as soon as practical, given soil conditions.
 Notices of trail closure status are posted on our Facebook and Twitter sites daily.
 Please check for trail closure information prior to heading to the Park.

 The 1,200-acre Hidden Falls Regional Park is located between the communities of Auburn and Lincoln, north of the Ophir/Newcastle area.
 The park is situated along the Coon Creek and Deadman Creek watersheds, located south of the Bear River.

 Hidden Falls offers approximately 30 miles of multiple-use, natural surface trails for hiking, running, biking and equestrian riding, two observation decks for viewing the 30 +/- foot waterfalls, riparian habitat along several creeks, unimproved picnic areas, swimming areas and fishing access.
 Portable restrooms are strategically located within the Park.
 Engaging interpretive panels are mounted at various spots along the trails, and provide valuable information on the local flora and fauna within the Park.
 There are sweeping views of the Sacramento Valley to the Sutter Buttes and beyond, as well as plenty of open space for enjoying quiet time in a pristine outdoor environment.

 HELP MAKE YOUR VISIT TO HIDDEN FALLS A FRIENDLY EXPERIENCE

 Remember, Hidden Falls is your park.
 Keep it nice for future users by:

-- Staying on trails
+- Staying on trails.

-- Packing out any litter you find
+- Packing out any litter you bring or find.

 - Picnic Areas